serverless/dashboard/docs/nodejs-sdk.md

 The Serverless SDK automatically instruments the `console.error` method to capture errors.
-This makes instrumentation much easier as you may already be using `console.error` to dispaly the errors.
+This makes instrumentation much easier as you may already be using `console.error` to display the errors.

 This method can be used to capture `Error` objects, as well as any combination of strings.
 If only an `Error` object is provided, then the stack trace in Console will show the stack trace of the error object.
-If a string, or a combination of a string and `Error`, are provided, then then stack trace of the `console.error` will be captured.
+If a string, or a combination of a string and `Error`, are provided, then the stack trace of the `console.error` will be captured.

 ### Capturing Warnings